Business Intelligence Analytics is the Future of SaaS

 The Internet debuted way back in 1984, when it connected more than 1000 hosts at university and corporate labs.
 It took the World Wide Web almost 15 years to grow to 50 million users.
 In 2009, there were more than a billion users around the world, and now, seven years later, we have almost 3.5 billion users according to Internet Live Stats.
 Every day, all of those people create more than 2.5 quintillion bytes of data according to IBM – so much that almost 90% of the data in history has been created in the last two years alone.
 And all of those volumes of data have to be put in use somehow.

 Gartner predicts that by 2017, most business analysts will have access to self-service tools to prepare data for analytics.
-The preparation of data remains one of the most time-consuming challenges facing users of data discovery tools and business intelligence analytics, but new data preparation capabilities are emerging every day, and soon, they will be able to provide business analysis the ability to access, profile, prepare and integrate data for analysis and consumption by BI SaaS platforms.
+The preparation of data remains one of the most time-consuming challenges facing users of data discovery tools and business intelligence analytics, but new data preparation capabilities are emerging every day, and soon, they will be able to provide business analysis the ability to access, profile, prepare and integrate data for analysis and consumption by BI SaaS app development company platforms.

 Leveraging the Already-Collected Data